 Asphalt shingles are (and have been for years) the most common type of residential roof in the United States.
 Since they’ve been on the market for so long, they can be more traditional in appearance.
 However, there are many style options for asphalt shingles, including unique colors, textures, and shapes that can give a roof a more modern or dimensional look.

 Asphalt shingle roofs typically last about 12–20 years — occasionally longer, if they’re installed and maintained properly.
 Other types of residential roofs have a longer lifespan, but asphalt shingles are generally a more affordable option in terms of upfront cost.
 Additionally, while asphalt roofs may require more or earlier repairs than other types of roofs, they are also easier and more affordable to repair.

 We have extensive asphalt shingle offerings from top roofing brands including:

 - GAF — makers of the top-selling shingle in North America

 - CertainTeed — the leading building materials brand on the continent

 Metal roofs are growing in popularity due to their durability, clean look, and ability to shed precipitation.
-They’re made from aluminum, copper, zinc, and steel materials.
-While there are a few different types of metal roofing, the most common are shingles and standing seam.
+They’re also popular for roofs where solar panels will be installed, as they are a long-lasting and low-maintenance roofing option.
+Metal roofing can be made from aluminum, copper, zinc, and steel materials, and there are two primary types of metal residential roofs: metal shingles and standing seam.

 Metal shingles are small panels that are stamped to mimic the appearance of other roofing types.
-While they have the ability to look just like asphalt, shakes, and slate, they come at an affordable price and with durability that makes them a desirable alternative.
+While they have the ability to look just like asphalt, wood shake, or slate, they come at an affordable price and with durability that makes them a desirable alternative to those roof types.